cabforum/smime/SBR.md

 1. **Affiliation from company attestation**

-In the case of `Sponsor-validated` Certificates not approved by an Enterprise RA, the CA or RA MAY verify the authority or affiliation of an Individual to represent an Organisation to be included in the `subject:organizationName` of the Certificate using an Attestation provided by the Organization and verified in accordance with [Section 3.2.8](#328-reliability-of-verification-sources).
+In the case of `Sponsor-validated` Certificates not approved by an Enterprise RA, the CA or RA MAY verify the authority or affiliation of an Individual to represent an Organization to be included in the `subject:organizationName` of the Certificate using an Attestation provided by the Organization and verified in accordance with [Section 3.2.8](#328-reliability-of-verification-sources).

 The CA or RA SHALL still verify the identity of the Individual in accordance with [Section 3.2.4](#324-authentication-of-individual-identity) and the Organization in accordance with [Section 3.2.3](#323-authentication-of-organization-identity).